First Step Towards Freedom

 Buying land can be the first step towards your freedom.
-Whether its open land where you can build a hunting cabin, lakefront property for a fishing cabin, or wooded acreage where you can roam and hike, land is available and prices are low.
+Whether its open land where you can build a hunting cabin, lakefront property for a fishing cabin, or wooded acreage where you can roam and hike, land is available and prices are low, whether you buy through public land sales administered by the Bureau of Land Management (BLM), or by government auctions of surplus and seized property.

-One of the best ways of acquiring your own land is through government land sales, where seized and surplus land is auctioned off.
+One of the best ways of acquiring your own land is through government land sales, were seized and surplus land is auctioned off.

 Probably the best deal on land is by buying government land by auction.
-We like GovernmentAuction.com because:
+We like land auctions because:

 Many people looking for their own piece of the wilderness want to be near some kind of water.
 In some areas you have to be careful of flash flooding or high water events.
 In other areas, trout streams may be managed and controlled by the state and require special permits to build near by.

-Mountain-side building carries another set of new challenges, not insurmountable by any means, but important enough to take into account.
+Mountain-side or sloping property has it's own important considerations.
+Cabin building on a slope carries another set of new challenges, not insurmountable by any means, but important enough to take into account.
 Septic systems in particular can be a challenge in these situations.

 Water – Be certain when buying land that it has a reliable water source such as a private or community well, or that you can tap into an existing community water line.
 At the very least the property should come with the permissions to drill a well as you may not be issued a building permit without water.
 Drilling a well is always an unknown factor, despite what people may claim.
-Typical drilling costs can run around $8-15 / foot, plus the cost of the pump, casing, controls, etc.
+Typical drilling costs can run around $8-15 / foot, plus the cost of components, such as:

 Acreage – Ascertain the exact acreage you’re buying and the precise points which locate it so there is no doubt in the future about exactly what you own.
 You should be given a copy of a plat showing your property and the surrounding land.